rikhuijzer/blog/posts/frequentist-bayesian-coin-flipping.md

 \output{plot_bayesian_estimates}
 \fig{bayesian-estimates.svg}

-If you don't have much programming experience, then you might be wondering how I came up with this pretty code which can neatly work for the Frequentist **and** Bayesian estimates.
+If you don't have much programming experience, then you might be wondering how to come up with this pretty code which can neatly work for the Frequentist **and** Bayesian estimates.
 The answer is: lots of trial and error, and moving text around.

 Based on these plots, we can conclude two things.